-Hobo dinners are foil pack meals that are easy to make and can be cooked in the oven, on a grill, or even over an open fire.
-And the best part is clean up is a breeze!
+Hobo dinner hamburger foil packets are easy to make and can be cooked in the oven, on a grill, or even over an open fire.
+And the best part is clean-up is a breeze!

 When I was growing up, we spent a lot of time boating on the St. Croix River bordering Minnesota and Wisconsin.
 Good food was part of the experience whether it be snacks for a quick outing or full meals for longer days on the water.

-I remember hobo dinners being one of my favorite meals while out on the river.
+We often had these hobo dinner hamburger foil packets - one of my favorite meals while out on the river.
 We didn't have a lot of space on our runabout boat so meals had to be simple and easy to pack.

 My sister and I would help my mom assemble the foil packs that included a hamburger patty, slices of carrots, and diced potatoes topped with a slice of onion.

 When it was time to eat, we would find a campsite along the river and dad would fire up the little grill we had with us.
 We swam while dinner cooked and by the time it was ready, we were HUNGRY!

 Hobo dinners are a good old-fashioned meat and potatoes kind of meal.
 Each individual pack is filling and satisfying (especially with a healthy topping of ketchup!)